igogo5yo/atom-yii/README.md

 # atom-yii package

-Atom package for works with Yii Framework v1
+Atom package for work with Yii Framework v1